dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Gratitude is the sweetest thing in a seeker's life- in all human life.
-If there is gratitude in your heart, then there will be tremendous sweetness in your eyes.**
+**The more you praise and celebrate your life, the more there is in life to celebrate.**

-Sri Chinmoy
+Oprah Winfrey